laravel/docs/csrf.md

 #### CSRF Tokens & Vue

-If you are using the [Vue](https://vuejs.org) JavaScript framework, but not using the authentication scaffolding provided by the `make:auth` Artisan command, you will need to manually define a `Laravel` JavaScript object in your primary application layout.
+If you are using the [Vue](https://vuejs.org) JavaScript framework without the authentication scaffolding provided by the `make:auth` Artisan command, you will need to manually define a `Laravel` JavaScript object in your primary application layout.
 This object specifies the CSRF token Vue should use when making requests:

     <script>
         window.Laravel = {!! json_encode([